Simulation of a Heterogeneous Quantum Network

-\softpara{Generation.} The qubit-photon entanglement generation process on a microwave node can occur on the order of hundreds of nanoseconds.
-Yet, we are interested in simulating $Yb-\mu W$ links, and to herald entanglement through optical Bell state measurement devices, which are dependent on photon interference, we need the time bin width and bin separation parameters of each node to match each other.
-As the \yb\ node is the restricting device here, we inherit its time bin width of $520~ns$ and bin separation of $2.8~\mu s$.
-To generate the microwave photons, a Raman-type $\pi$ pulse is applied transitioning $\ket{f} \rightarrow \ket{g}$ and adding a photon to the resonator if the state was in fact in $\ket{f}$.
-This pulse can be done in only $200~ns$, yet we choose to shape it to last $520~ns$ for a proper time bin width.
+To generate microwave photons, a Raman-type $\pi$ pulse is applied transitioning $\ket{f} \rightarrow \ket{g}$ and adding a photon to the resonator if the state was in fact in $\ket{f}$.
+This pulse can be done in only $200~ns$, yet we choose to shape it to last $520~ns$ for a proper time-bin width.
 To enable a second ``late'' emission pulse, the portion of the transmon state that was in $\ket{e}$ before the transition is now elevated to $\ket{f}$ through a $20~ns$ $\pi$-pulse.
-Next, the portion of the atom that transitioned down to $\ket{g}$ is excited up to $\ket{e}$ through the same $20~ns$ $\pi$-pulse used during preparation.
+Next, the portion of the transmon that transitioned down to $\ket{g}$ is excited up to $\ket{e}$ through the same $20~ns$ $\pi$-pulse used during preparation.
 Now, the transmon is once again in $\frac{1}{\sqrt2}(\ket{e} + \ket{g})$ but with the probabilities reversed.
 Then, the Raman-type pulse is repeated, transitioning $\ket{f} \rightarrow \ket{g}$, and adding a photon to the resonator if the state was in fact in $\ket{f}$ (which earlier was $\ket{e}$, the non-emitting state).
-This yields transmon-photon entanglement in the joint state of $\frac{1}{\sqrt 2}(\ket{eE} + \ket{gL})$ where $E/L$ denote photons emitted during the early/late time bins respectively.
-As noted above, to enable the $Yb-\mu W$ link, we need a matching bin separation time of $2.8~\mu s$.
-This is done in \uw\ by waiting for the last $40~ns$ of this window to begin the two consecutive $\pi$ pulses.
+This yields transmon-photon entanglement in the joint state of $\frac{1}{\sqrt 2}(\ket{eE} + \ket{gL})$ where $E/L$ denote photons emitted during the early/late time-bins, respectively.
+To achieve the bin separation time of $2.8~\mu s$, our \uw\ model waits for the last $40~ns$ of this window to begin the two consecutive $\pi$ pulses.